sayatalabs/sayata-fullstack-assignment/README.md

 1. List all the submissions in the system.
 2. Create a new submission.
 3. Update an existing submission.
-4. Bind an existing submission.
+4. Upload an application file.

 For that matter the application should contain the following main pages: